The Tesla Model X all-electric SUV is now available to order, priced from £74,480 for the 75D model, with first deliveries set for late this year.

 Sonar sensors are fitted to each door - and the car’s roof - to monitor surroundings and adjust how far the doors open.
 The driver’s door automatically opens and closes when the driver is detected.

 Power for the SUV comes from the same dual-electric motor setup as the Model S P85D.
-In the performance-oriented P90D, the front motor offers up 259bhp, and the rear adds an extra 503bhp, giving a combined output of 762bhp and 713b ft of torque.
+In the performance-oriented P90D, the front motor offers up 259bhp, and the rear adds an extra 503bhp, but the electrical system can only provides a combined output of 464bhp (increased to 532bhp with the Ludicrous Speed upgrade) and 612b ft of torque.

-Tesla says the all-wheel-drive Model X is capable of sprinting to 62mph in 3.2 seconds and has a top speed of 155mph.
+Tesla says the all-wheel-drive P90D with Ludicrous Speed is capable of sprinting to 60mph in 3.2sec (3.8sec without the upgrade) and has a top speed of 155mph.
 The floor-mounted battery pack is said to give the Model X a low centre of gravity and “ideal weight distribution for exhilarating performance and superior handling.”
 The Model X has a drag coefficient of 0.24, which Tesla says is the lowest of any SUV in history, and weighs 2468kg - making it heavier than both the Range Rover Sport hybrid and BMW’s X5 eDrive.

-The standard 90D version, meanwhile, has a 257-mile range and reaches 60mph in 4.8 seconds.
-Its motors each offer 259bhp - giving a combined total of 518bhp.
+The 90D version, meanwhile, has a range of around 303 miles and reaches 60mph in 4.8sec.
+Its motors each offer 259bhp.

-An active spoiler features at the rear of the car, and automatically adjusts to three positions depending on speed.
+An active spoiler features at the rear of the car on the P90D model, and automatically adjusts to three positions depending on speed.
 At low speeds, the spoiler is lowered for better visibility, while at higher speeds it retracts for improved efficiency.

 As expected, the Model X’s cabin is based on that of the Model S, and includes the large 17in touchscreen infotainment system which has become a hallmark of Tesla’s cars.
 The front fascia includes an integrated HEPA filter system, which is said to provide “medical-grade air to the cabin, no matter what is going on outside”.

-While Tesla hasn’t specified how much luggage space is inside the Model X, the manufacturer has said the car is “the first electric vehicle” to offer a towing capacity of 2276kg.
+While Tesla hasn’t specified how much luggage space is inside the Model X, the manufacturer has said the car is “the first electric vehicle” to offer a towing capacity of 2268kg.

 Standard safety features on the Model X include autonomous emergency braking and a side collision detection system, as well as a forward-facing camera, radar and sonar sensors.